2025 Updates

 What are the City’s budget challenges and what’s being done to manage them?

-For the past few years, the City’s budget adjustments have focused on responding to budget challenges:
+For the past few years, the City has been making adjustments to the 2023-2026 budget in response to budget challenges:

-• Inflationary pressures: After a prolonged period of elevated inflation, price pressures have come down for many goods and services.
-Despite this development, the cumulative effect of inflation in recent years has left prices at much higher levels, which has affected the City across the board, from parts to fuel to staffing costs, making it much more expensive to deliver the same services.
+• Inflationary pressures: long period of high inflation has left prices at much higher levels.
+High prices have affected the City across the board, from parts to fuel to staffing costs, meaning it is costing the City more to deliver the same services to Edmontonians.

-• Rapid population growth: The trajectory of population growth between 2021 and 2024 was unexpected.
-Edmonton experienced a 0.4% annualized population growth between 2020 and 2021, and accelerated in subsequent years to reach 5.7 per cent between 2023 and 2024, which was its highest level since at least 2002.
-That trajectory translated to much faster growth in the demand for City services and need for new infrastructure.
-And while a growing property tax base adds to the City’s revenues, that growth may not fully cover the additional costs.
+• Rapid population growth: Our population has grown rapidly since 2021.
+This has translated into a much faster growth in demand for City services and need for new infrastructure.
+And while a growing property tax base adds to the City's revenues, that growth may not fully cover the additional costs.

 • Changing service needs: Edmontonians’ service needs have also evolved.
 They’re using transit differently, for example.
 And we are tackling emerging issues like extreme weather, encampments and social disorder.
 This is affecting both our costs and our revenues.